grafana/tanka/README.md

 - https://jsonnet.org/, the official Jsonnet documentation provides lots of examples on how to use the language.
+- https://github.com/grafana/jsonnet-libs: Grafana Labs' Jsonnet libraries are a rich set of configuration examples compatible with Tanka.

 ## License
 Licensed Apache 2.0, see [LICENSE](LICENSE).